Introduction to optimization methods for training SciML models: Accelerated and adaptive stochastic gradient methods

 The moments $\hat{m}_k$ and $\hat{v}_k$ are then used to update the current iterate in the following, component-wise, manner:

+giving a diagonal preconditioned update with $(M_k)(i,i) = (\sqrt{\hat v_k(i)}+\epsilon)/\hat m_k(i)$.
 Adam maintains an exponentially decaying moving average of squared gradients, which remains bounded and thus avoids the vanishing learning-rate issue inherent to AdaGrad’s cumulative accumulation of squared gradients.
-Moreover, it also avoids giving more importance to the most recent gradients.
 As a result, Adam combines the benefits of AdaGrad's per-parameter learning rates with momentum’s acceleration, making it robust to noisy or sparse gradients.
 It is nowadays implemented in all the ML libraries, and it is one of the most widely used optimizers.

+\paragraph{Cost and convergence} Both AdaGrad and Adam have the same per-iteration time complexity as (S)GD, with a small memory overhead.
+AdaGrad stores the accumulated squared-gradient sum $G_k$, while Adam stores the first and second moments $m_k$ and $v_k$.